detomon/bliplay/SYNTAX.md

 mt:<ticks>
 ```

 This command adds a delayed mute command `m` relative to the current time position in number of *ticks* or [step fraction](#step-fractions).
 This command behaves like `rt` if no instrument is set.
 If an [instrument](#instruments) is set, then the intrument's release sequence is not played.
+It is reset by the next `s` command.

 ## Phase Wrap Command `pw`